-- Discover where the rainforests are in the UK here, and why they need protection here. - Find out more about the threats to Africa's rainforests, and why their conservation is so important here. - Explore the theories to explain why biodiversity is so high in tropical rainforests, and how biodiversity is spread throughout the world here. - Find out more about how the Amazon rainforest's biodiversity helps to support human life here. - Find out more about how palm oil production is linked to rainforest deforestation here. - Discover some other amazing rainforest plant adaptations here.
+- Discover where the rainforests are in the UK here, and why they need protection here. - Find out more about the threats to Africa's rainforests, and why their conservation is so important here. - Explore the theories to explain why biodiversity is so high in tropical rainforests, and how biodiversity is spread throughout the world here. - Find out more about how the Amazon rainforest's biodiversity helps to support human life here. - Find out more about how palm oil production is linked to rainforest deforestation here. - Bananas aren't the only species of plants to have more than one pair of chromosomes.
+Discover more about the phenomenon of polyploidy in plants here. - Discover some other amazing rainforest plant adaptations here.